Anastasia: Once Upon a Time: Production

 Principal production began in the summer of 2017 in Louisville, KY with the young stars filming the 1988 portion of the film.
-Shooting on the 1917 portion of the film started in August 2017 and concluded in April 2018 after a break in between filming locations of about 6 months due to the scheduling of its location the Rosecliff which was the same location used for the Great Gatsby and its actors Jo Koy and Brandon Routh.
+Shooting on the 1917 portion of the film started in August 2017 and concluded in April 2018 after a break in between filming locations of approximately 6 months due to the scheduling of the location the Rosecliff, and its actors Jo Koy and Brandon Routh.

 Reception

 The Dove Foundation said that the "film includes a strong message of friendship and sacrificial love."
 Russia Beyond lambasted the film highlighting the negative portrayal of Russians and its handling of the tragic true story.
 Regarding the merits of the film itself, Tom Whitcomb at The Bozho reviewed the film negatively, writing, "The acting is wooden and uninspired; the shoddy accents make me understand why everyone in the HBO miniseries Chernobyl stayed British.
 The production design is phoned in.
 The script was in serious need of several rewrites."